-- Average Article Views: From 15 to 20 is average
+- Average article views: 15 to 20 is average

 How Are You Doing on Facebook?

-Similarly, there are several metrics that can tell us how you’re doing on Facebook; how many people have liked your business page and how many views your average unpaid post gets.
-The average advisor’s Business Page has about 200 fans and their posts get about 20 views.
-The average group of advisors Business Page has about 800 fans and their posts get about 30 unpaid views.
-To learn more about how to set up a Facebook Business page, click here.
+Similarly, there are several metrics that can tell us how you’re doing on Facebook: how many people have liked your business page and how many views your average unpaid post gets.
+The average advisor’s business page has about 200 fans and their posts get about 20 views.
+The average group of advisors’ business page has about 800 fans and their posts get about 30 unpaid views.
+To learn more about the importance of Facebook and how to set up a Facebook Business page, click here.

 What About Twitter?

 Most advisors aren’t going viral on Twitter, so don’t worry if this is not your strong suit.
 However, I do have a few advisors with 20,000+ followers that get significant website traffic each month from their tweets.
 The average advisor has about 100 followers and the average advisor group has about 500 followers.

 How Often Are You Posting to Social Media?